sgmurphy/wordpress-plugins/wp-clone-by-wp-academy/readme.txt

 * Fixed: When javascript is disabled,submit button shows "Create Backup" but the plugin attempts to do a restore
 * Changed: The temporary directory location during the backup restore process from '/wp-content/' to '/wp-content/wpclone-temp/'

-= 2.1.3 =
-* Added: An option to backup the database using WordPress' WPDB class
-* Removed: The need to keep the original backup names intact
-* Changed: The backup name structure
-* Changed: Backup file downloads are now handled using WP core functions

 = 2.0.2 =
 * Initial release